 - Expanding the useful life of critical minerals components using federal programs and funds.

 Focus on the environment: Energy produced in the U.S. is cleaner and more responsibly sourced than energy produced in other nations.

-- When U.S. policies fail to encourage production here at home, they encourage production in other parts of the world, where there is far greater adverse impact to the environment.
+- When U.S. policies fail to encourage production here at home, they encourage production in other parts of the world, where there is far greater adverse impact on the environment.

 Security through innovation: Sound, thorough and competition-focused energy policy will give energy manufacturers in the U.S. the stability they need to invest for the long term.